Continuum limit of hypergraph $p$-Laplacian equations on point clouds: Discrete to continuum convergence

 \subsection{H\"older regularity of the hypergraph $p$-Laplacian equation}

-In this subsection, we establish the H\"older estimate for the solution of the hypergraph $p$-Laplacian equation \eqref{eq:2.1}.
-It is motivated by \cite{calder2018game}, in which the game theoretic $p$-Laplacian is studied.
-The basic idea is to utilize the comparison principle Proposition \ref{pr:comparison_principle_hypergraph} for the solution and a special solution of the form $|x-x_0|^\alpha +C(\varepsilon_n)$.
+The basic idea to establish the H\"older estimate is to utilize the comparison principle Proposition \ref{pr:comparison_principle_hypergraph} for the solution of the hypergraph $p$-Laplacian equation and a special solution of the form $|x-x_0|^\alpha +C(\varepsilon_n)$.
 We need to show that $|x-x_0|^\alpha +C(\varepsilon_n)$ is indeed a solution for any $x_0\in\Omega_n$ if $\alpha$ and $C(\varepsilon_n)$ are appropriately selected.
 The cases of $x$ away from $x_0$ and $x$ near $x_0$ are different and will be discussed separately in the following.

 \begin{lemma} Let $\varepsilon_n\gg\sqrt{\delta_n}$, $p>d$, $0<\alpha<\frac{p-d}{p-1}$, $x_0\in \Omega_n$ with $\mbox{dist}(x_0,\partial\Omega)>(k+1)\varepsilon_n$, and $v(x)=|x-x_0|^\alpha$.
 If $n$ is sufficiently large, there exists a small constant $r>0$ and a large constant $m>0$, such that